Undergraduate Research

 There are several well established and very worthwhile programs for women.
 Your expenses may be paid from grants from NSF, NSA, etc. Here are two of the best:

-The University of Nebraska in Lincoln presents a weekend conference for female undergraduate Math majors.
+The University of Nebraska - Lincoln presents a weekend conference for female undergraduate Math majors.
 The Conference is open to outstanding undergraduate women mathematicians at all stages of their careers.
 Students will have the opportunity to meet other women who share their interest in the mathematical sciences, and those who already have done research will be given an opportunity to present their results.
 To request updated information, contact:

 Nebraska Conference for Undergraduate Women in Mathematics